 Suggested Stops for Breakfast and Lunch

 Kolad is a good place to pamper your taste buds with a satisfying breakfast.
 The place has many eateries where you can get fresh breakfast items to pep you up with energy.
 Shreekar – The Dhaba is a popular place to enjoy a decent breakfast.
-Chiplun is a popular stopover for lunch for traveler taking the NH66 route.
-You can get a taste of the local cuisine here and replenish yourself before proceeding on your journey.
+Chiplun is a popular stopover for lunch on the NH66 route.
+If you’re craving for local cuisine, do make a stop here else continue munching from the stock you’re carrying from home and directly stop at Goa.

 During your drive from Mumbai to Goa, you will find many small villages and towns with ATM facilities and petrol pumps.
 Kolad, Mangaon, and Indapur are a few such names.
 Make sure to refuel your car or bike adequately during the trip to keep going without any hitches.

 To sum it all up, if you prefer driving through a safe and smooth route, opt for Route 1.
 But if you want to feel the rush of adrenaline along with matchless scenic beauty, you should choose Route 2.
-Whichever route you take, drive safely and responsibly and have a great road trip.
+Whichever route you take, drive safely and responsibly.